yogahp/rails-starter-kit-project/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/yogahp/rails-starter-kit-project/blob/460be570d212312911283fd22eb42a652cc79630/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/yogahp/rails-starter-kit-project/releases).